 Does Foam Rolling Help Snapping Hip?

-Foam rolling can be an effective part of managing snapping hip syndrome.
-It helps:
+Foam rolling can be an effective technique for managing snapping hip syndrome.
+It offers several benefits:

-However, foam rolling should be used in conjunction with other treatments for best results.
+However, foam rolling should complement other treatments for optimal results.

 Can Flat Feet Cause Snapping Hip Syndrome?